EstelleGvl/Around-the-World/_posts/2024-01-13-puertorico.md

 ## Day 4 - [Vieques](https://maps.app.goo.gl/YnWDzJpv4ZD3MoF7A)

 {:.no_toc}
-### The Ferry
+### The Ferry and the Golf Cart
+There is a [parking](https://maps.app.goo.gl/edQc44FVyb8Y8v1f9) close to the [Ferry terminal](https://maps.app.goo.gl/WFrUFncHbLdBDzed6) in Ceiba qt q decent price (price per day) and they have shuttles to bring you to the terminal.

-We took the 1pm ferry.
-Booking for ferries open 1 month before the date you want and they only sell 20% of the tickets/
+The ride in itself lasts about an hour, but it takes a bit more time as you need to board and disembark with MANY other people.
+We took the 1pm ferry and it was extremely crowded (and very turbulent).
+Booking for ferries open 1 month before the date you want and they only sell 20% of the tickets so try to book as early as you can.
+If you want to buy a ticket on the same day you want to travel, come at least 1 to 2 hours before the scheduled departure time.
+It takes time!

+Once we arrived in Vieques, we went looking for the shuttle from [UTV rental](https://www.utvrentalpr.com/), the company I booked a golf cart with.
+They were easy to find BUT, they only drive the "main driver" to their office.
+You have to leave any other person at the Vieques terminal and come pick them up later with the golf cart.
+It is not written anywhere and I had not read any feedback anywhere, so imagine our suprise!
+Because we were already late on schedule (and only 2 people), we pretended we did not understand/hear what they said and both got in the cart (I know, it's bad!).
+That saved us precious time.
+On the next morning though, we booked a taxi from their office to the [Vieques ferry terminal](https://maps.app.goo.gl/RtS42q1z1oud58VC6) so we did not have to rely on their shuttle (or wake up insanely early to drop Sarah at the Terminal, drive back to their office and take the shuttle).

 {:.no_toc}